How 1 email lost a car dealership an otherwise guaranteed sale

 Every company wants to engage and be “part of the conversation.”
 But a conversation requires two people.
 It requires listening and authentic responses.
 Sure, automated processes make it easier to reach out with an email or a text blast, but what most automations don’t allow for are those moments that feel like real, organic communication.
 That’s what Skipio is out to change by investing in human-in-the-loop automations.

-How do you combine automation and personalization?
+How do you ensure automation meets personalization?

 Communicating with your customers is crucial to building their loyalty and boosting sales.
 Your business’ voice should shine through in every interaction as your very best promotional tool.